gotcha-labs/gotcha-ic/README.md

 ## Integration with Third-Party Bot Detection Services:

-Integrate with third-party services like Google reCAPTCHA, Cloudflare Bot Management, or DataDome for additional layers of bot detection and mitigation.
+Integrate with third-party services like Cloudflare Bot Management, or DataDome for additional layers of bot detection and mitigation.

 # Libraries